LousyValues/Monolith_Gantry_V2-VT/README.md

 - FRONT X RAIL: any stock-compatible X beam will work with the suitable mounting hardware (remixed XY joints may be required).

 - TOP X RAIL, any stock-compatible X beam that can be rotated 90 degrees and can accommodate new XY joint holes will work.
+### Belts:
+If you don't switch belt sizes the stock length will be enough.

 To keep the BOM lists relatively simple, I'm going to include all the hardware and motion parts for the motor mounts and XY joints (with the stock stuff included).
 X extrusion/tube mounting hardware is not included because that can vary based on the configuration.
 ### [V2.4|6mm|AWD] motor mounts and XY joints